Support for Displaced Ukrainians: Culture, Work and Education

 Support for Displaced Ukrainians brings together the research completed in Post-Socialist Britain with two other projects in which team members were involved: Futures of Ukraine and Effectiveness of Support for Displaced Ukrainians.
 It is supported by the University of Birmingham AHRC Impact Acceleration Account and the Birmingham Institutional Impact Fund.

 Drawing on our research, we aim to improve the experiences of displaced Ukrainians in the UK, focusing on intercultural relations, work, and education.
-We are collaborating with local government, NGOs and service providers and producing three sets of guidance in collaboration with Ukrainian communities:
+We collaborated with Birmingham City Council and Centrala to produce three sets of guidance in collaboration with Ukrainian communities:

-- Guidance packs for Ukrainians in the UK and Homes for Ukraine hosts, focusing on intercultural understanding.
-The guidance packs have been workshopped with displaced Ukrainians and hosts via two listening events and developed based on their feedback.
+- Guidance for Ukrainians in the UK and Homes for Ukraine hosts, focusing on intercultural understanding.
+The guidance was workshopped with displaced Ukrainians and hosts via two listening events and developed based on their feedback.
+Download in English and in Ukrainian.

 Read more about our research here: